1991 American League Championship Series: Game 5

 With their backs against the wall, the Blue Jays sent Candiotti to the hill for Game 5 against the Twins' Tapani.
 In the top of the first, Puckett hit a home run to give Minnesota a 1–0 lead.
 The Twins added another run the next inning, when Davis singled, moved to second and then third on consecutive passed balls by Toronto catcher Pat Borders, then came home on a single by Mack.

 In the bottom of the second, Tapani struck out Maldonado and Blue Jays manager Cito Gaston disagreed with home plate umpire Mike Reilly.
 He continued arguing until Reilly finally tossed him.
 The ejection fired up Toronto who took a 3–2 lead in their half of the third courtesy of an RBI single by Alomar, an RBI double by Carter, and a groundout by Olerud.
 Alomar added a two-run single in the fourth to give the Jays a 5–2 lead.

 In the sixth, the Twins stormed back to tie the game.
 Mack singled, stole second, then moved to third on a base hit by Pagliarulo.
 The Jays' third baseman Gruber tried to nab Mack at the plate when Gladden hit into a fielder's choice, but Borders tagged with the wrong hand and Mack scored.
 Knoblauch followed by lashing a double to right field that scored both Pagliarulo and Gladden, and the game was knotted at 5.

 In the eighth, Minnesota took the lead for good when Gladden singled and stole second, and after Knoblauch walked, came home on a single by Puckett, who took second on a throw home.
 Hrbek then drove both Knoblauch and Puckett in with a single to left, giving the Twins an 8–5 advantage.
 Rick Aguilera shut the door on the Jays in the bottom of the ninth, giving the Twins their second American League pennant in five years.
-To date, this is Minnesota's most recent pennant.